NCOR-Organization/NCOR-Test/docs/cco-wg.md

 <h2>NCOR CCO WG</h2>
 <p>The aim of the NCOR Common Core Ontologies Working Group (CCOWG) is to cultivate an understanding of, provide contributions to, and promote development of the Common Core Ontology (CCO) suite.
 The group is comprised of academics, students, and professionals with a common interest in CCO-based domain ontology engineering.</p>
-<p>The CCOWG is chaired by <a href="https://www.linkedin.com/in/carterbeaubenson/" class="custom-color">Carter Benson</a> and holds weekly hybrid meetings.
+<p>The CCOWG is chaired by <a href="https://www.linkedin.com/in/giacomodecolle/" class="custom-color">Gicaomo De Colle</a> and holds weekly hybrid meetings.
 Meetings regularly involve discussions of CCO-based projects, such as design pattern refinement, alignment with nearby open-source ontologies, and crafting criteria for what counts as a "mid-level" ontology or ontology suite.
 Please see the minutes from past meetings below for a better understanding of topics covered.</p>
 <p>If you would like to attend CCOWG meetings either in-person or remotely, contact Carter at: carterbe[at]buffalo.edu.</p>

 <h2>Common Core Ontology Resources</h2>